We often get questions from customers asking if our oats are gluten-free. And we have to answer that they aren’t.

 If you google ‘do oats contain gluten?’ and find yourself on The University of Chicago’s Celiac Disease Center, you’ll learn that avenins are not glutens.
 Many blogs will quote this or a related source.

 However, this is not actually the correct picture.
-The Coeliac Australia website goes into a little more detail in regards to some technical terminology and testing processes.
+The Coeliac Australia website goes into a little more detail in regards to the suitability of oats for coeliacs.
 And this reveals a different picture of oats.

-As they explain it, the term ‘gluten’ is generally used to describe a prolamin protein fraction that is associated with coeliac disease.
+The term ‘gluten’ is generally used to describe a prolamin protein fraction, which is the substance associated with coeliac disease.
 This prolamin protein occurs in wheat, barley, rye and oats.

 However in each of the grains the protein goes by different names: gliadin in wheat, hordein in in barley, secalin in rye, and avenin in oats.
 So, in fact, all oats naturally contain the prolamin protein, generally known as gluten, albeit in a slightly different form.

 Why can reputable sites make a clear statement that oats ‘don’t contain gluten’?

 It seems it comes down to a technicality, both in terminology and in testing.

 When detecting the presence of gluten in food, laboratories use a particular testing process.
 Interestingly, the test is not actually able to measure avenin glutens because they have a slightly different amino acid combination.